 During her slide presentation, she had two maps of the United States; one was tracking the reports of Lyme cases from the medical communities, the other was a map from the veterinarian profession outlining the incidence for household pets.
 In the state of AZ, the charted cases for humans indicated very few Lyme sufferers, but the veterinarians had reported a very high incidents of Lyme in Arizona.

 She presented this with humor and the joke around the room was that in Arizona, only dogs contract Lyme disease!

 I left with a strange dis-quiet.
-It was a very good talk on the challenges for consistent diagnosing; however, the short time she spent discussing treatment protocols left me unsettled and is discussed in the article titled, Lyme Treatment With Antibiotics.
+It was a very good talk on these challenges for consistent diagnosing; however, the short time she spent discussing treatment protocols left me unsettled and one I want to discuss in another article.